What is barefoot running all about anyways?

-I love running, trail running, mnt biking, snowboarding, rock climbing, camping…….pretty much anything that is active and can be done outdoors.
+I love running, trail running, mountain biking, snowboarding, rock climbing, camping…….pretty much anything that is active and can be done outdoors.

-I have my degree in exercise science and have been working in the health and fitness industry for over 10 years and my husband Scott (who is an exercise physiologist) and I put on a national race series called the Naked Foot 5K.
+I have a degree in exercise science and have been working in the health and fitness industry for over 10 years, and my husband Scott (who is an exercise physiologist) and I put on a national race series called the Naked Foot 5K.

 And yes, the race is what it sounds like- a barefoot optional 5K.